 The Bottom Line

-Your mid-level social media manager resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+At the mid-level level, hiring managers care about results.
+Every bullet point on your social media manager resume should answer the question: what changed because of my work?
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $90,000 - $130,000 | Job Outlook: Growing 10% through 2030